 It is difficult to beat Colorado College if you want to pursue Economics as a major.
 Economics is a popular choice at Colorado College with over 95 graduates in 2016.
 Located in Colorado Springs, Colorado, this school is a very good choice for students who enjoy the exhilaration of a major city.

 Colorado College does not require first-year students to live on-campus.
-If you are interested in Economics, you are in excellent company.
-It is the most well liked program at this school.
+Student achievements after graduation is essential at Colorado College, with graduates typically leaving the college with debt much lower than the norm.
 Go on a virtual tour for more information on Colorado College.

 College of the Holy Cross is among your top options if you want to study Economics.
 Economics is a fairly popular major at College of the Holy Cross exceeding 140 graduations in 2016.
 The surrounding area of a big city is great for scholars trying to find adequate prospects for social networking, experience, and exploration.

 College of the Holy Cross' student loan default rate of 3.0% is considerably below the U.S. average of 7.0%.
-Graduates from the sociology at College of the Holy Cross are top earners compared to the average.
+If you are wary of accumulating an excessive amount of debt, you should be aware that College of the Holy Cross students graduate with an average of only $25,628 in student loans.
 Go on a virtual tour to know more about College of the Holy Cross' campus.

 It's hard to beat Middlebury College if you wish to study Economics.
 16.8% of undergraduates at Middlebury College are Economics majors.
 Students who enjoy a more slow-paced life will appreciate Middlebury College's location in the small town of Middlebury, Vermont.

-This school has one of the top romance languages programs in the United States.
 The campus at this school is extremely diverse and includes undergraduates from across 47 states and territories and at least 39 countries.
+Middlebury boasts a top ranked women's field hockey team.
 Videos from Middlebury can be a great way to get more info on the college.

 It's hard to find a better school than Sewanee - The University of the South if you want to study Economics.
 The Economics program at Sewanee is highly focused.
 Sewanee, Tennessee is located in a calm, relaxing, country area.